4850 Salt River Road

 complete the five km return climb.

-to west.
-The rocks of the range were once sands and silt deposited in the
+west.
+The rocks of the range were once sands and silt deposited in the delta

-delta of a river flowing into a shallow sea.
-Deposited over many millions of
+of a river flowing into a shallow sea.
+Deposited over many millions of years,

-years, these layers of sediment became so thick and heavy that, in
+these layers of sediment became so thick and heavy that, in combination

-combination with unimaginable forces stretching the Earth's crust in the
+with unimaginable forces stretching the Earth's crust in the area, they

-area, they caused the crust in the area to sink.
-As the surface subsided,
+caused the crust in the area to sink.
+As the surface subsided, still more

 The final thickness of sediment is believed to be over 1.6 kilometres!
 As the